Luge at the 2022 Winter Olympics – Men's singles

 The men's singles competition in luge at the 2022 Winter Olympics was held on 5 February (heats 1 and 2) and 6 February (heats 3 and 4), at the Xiaohaituo Bobsleigh and Luge Track in Yanqing District.
 Johannes Ludwig of Germany won the event.
 For him this was the first individual Olympic gold medal.
 Wolfgang Kindl of Austria won the silver, and Dominik Fischnaller of Italy bronze.
-For Kindl and Fischnaller, these were their first Olympic medals.
+For Kindl and Fischnaller also, these were their first Olympic medals.

 The defending champion was David Gleirscher, who was standing in the 10th position at the 2021–22 Luge World Cup before the Olympics and qualified for the competition.
 Chris Mazdzer, the 2018 silver medalist, qualified as well.
 Johannes Ludwig, the 2018 bronze medalist, was leading the 2021–22 Luge World Cup before the Olympics and considered the top favorite.
 Wolfgang Kindl was the second in the World Cup, and the 2010 and 2014 Olympic champion Felix Loch was the third.

 Ludwig won three runs out of four, in two of them setting the track record.
 Kindl won the second run and was second in the other three.
 Fischnaller was third in three runs.